Doctors Revision

 What happens in the Uterus:

-What Happens at the End of the Cycle?
+5. What Happens at the End of the Cycle?

 There are two possible outcomes, which determine whether the cycle repeats or pauses.

-If Pregnancy Does NOT Occur:
+Outcome A: If Pregnancy Does NOT Occur

-• Progesterone levels plummet.
+• Because the factory shut down, Progesterone and Estrogen levels plummet.

-If Pregnancy Occurs:
+Outcome B: If Pregnancy Occurs

 Test Your Knowledge